andy-thomason/Vookoo/README.md

 Vookoo is a set of dependency-free utilities to assist in the construction and updating of Vulkan graphics data structures.

+To compile example codes, use the CMakeLists.txt in the root of the distribution.
+On unix machines (Linux/Mac OS X), the following will compile the examples:

+    mkdir build
+    cd build
+    cmake ..
+    make

 Documentation:

 [classes](https://andy-thomason.github.io/Vookoo/doc/html/classes.html)